The Origins of Using "Rx" for "Prescription"

 Sig: I tab po qid pc & hs

-Unless you have a medical background, that bunch of letters is probably unintelligible.
+Unless you have a medical background, our example may be unintelligible.
 In this example, the prescription abbreviations instruct the pharmacist to, "Label the container for this patient's medication with the following instructions: Take one tablet by mouth 4 times a day, after meals and at bedtime."

 Some of the common latin prescription abbreviations include:

 - bid (bis in die) means "twice a day"

 - gt (gutta) means "drop"

 - po (per os) means "by mouth"

 - pc (post cibum) means "after meals"